 The truth is, the buyer’s agent often ends up protecting their interests, as well as their client’s, by doing ALL the paperwork anyway.
 So, you MIGHT be covered legally by their efforts, but many Realtors consider this to be ‘doing double the work for half the pay’.
 SO, while it’s not ethical for a Realtor to steer their client away from a FSBO, it can inadvertently happen.
 At a minimum, many agents will not go out of their way to promote a property that they know could be a lot of extra work for them.

 6 – Marketing DOES matter.

 Personally, I put a lot into marketing a listing.
 With more and more buyers coming from out of the area, the more photos, videos and detailed descriptions one can find online, the better reach your listing will get.
 Buyers already know where to look for these, and trying to jump into that process without already having a base of followers, experience with the social media/internet algorithms, etc. will not get your property the same reach as it would get with the professional practices many Realtors use to get their property in front of the right buyers.
-This isn’t a listing presentation – so I won’t go into my personal marketing offerings, but I would love to, if given the chance! 🙂
+This isn’t a listing presentation – so I won’t go into my personal marketing offerings, but you can read about that here.

 7 – Pricing strategies matter.